aryama02/aryama02/README.md

 <div align="center">
-Code is collaborative.
-Innovation is diverse.
-Impact is intentional.
-Open to learn, grow, and collaborate.
+Innovation distinguishes between a leader and a follower - Steve Jobs
 </div>